 Just like in any real estate transaction, it all comes down to location, location, location.
 You will need to review local and state requirements for a community-based home and keep in mind that only certain areas are legally zoned for this type of home.

 No matter how big your group home will be, a staff is necessary.
 You’ll need to hire caregivers, housekeepers, food specialists, and admissions coordinators.
 Keep in mind that the group home industry often has high staff turnover due to the nature of the work.

 You’ll want to make it feel like home.

-The group home environment is intended to simulate typical family life as much as possible.
-A home-like atmosphere is a big factor contributing to the success of a group home.
-Scioto Properties can help in designing a property that fits the specific needs of the groups your home will serve, with modifications such as wide hallways, lower countertops, ramps and rails.
+A community-based residential environment is intended to simulate a typical family life as much as possible.
+People who live in these environments have more choices and control over their lives, have more friendships, are engaged in their communities, are safer, and experience greater life satisfaction.
+Scioto Properties can help to purchase or build a property that fits the specific needs of the individuals your home will serve, with modifications such as wide hallways, lower countertops, ramps, and rails.

 Scioto is a nationally recognized disability housing industry leader.
 We find and purchase properties that are safe, convenient and affordable for people with developmental disabilities.
 Our mission is to help people with developmental disabilities live a fully functioning life in their community.
 Learn more about what we do. >>